 A slick-fielding Canadian third baseman who broke through as a power hitter for the Minnesota Twins, becoming a trailblazer for his nation in MLB.

-Corey Koskie didn't fit the classic baseball prospect mold, hailing from Manitoba, a province not known for producing big leaguers.
-He signed as an undrafted free agent with the Minnesota Twins, a testament to his raw athleticism and determination.
-In the majors, he transformed himself from a light-hitting infielder into a legitimate threat at the plate, combining a sharp eye with surprising pop.
-His peak years with the Twins saw him as a core part of competitive teams, providing stellar defense at the hot corner and clutch hitting.
-Injuries cut his career short, but his success paved the way for other Canadian position players, proving they could excel at the highest level.
-His election to the Canadian Baseball Hall of Fame cemented his status as a national baseball pioneer.
+Corey Koskie signed as an undrafted free agent with the Minnesota Twins, a raw athlete from Manitoba, a province not known for producing big leaguers.
+He transformed himself into a legitimate power hitter with a sharp eye at the plate.
+His peak years with the Twins saw him provide stellar defense at third base and clutch hitting for competitive teams.
+Injuries cut his career short.
+His success paved the way for other Canadian position players.
+The Canadian Baseball Hall of Fame inducted him, recognizing his role as a national baseball pioneer.

 1965–1980